elliotBraem/all-eyes/README.md

 - [X] Distinguish between closed eyes and open eyes
 - [X] Identify the same set of eyes (open or closed) in the image sequence
 - [X] Apply the replacement to the closed eyes
+- [X] Inpaint the replacment eye
-- [ ] Correct and shadow (In-paint) the replacement to match the image
+- [ ] Improved, natural inpainting

 Misc:
 - [ ] auto inject resources/shape_predictor_68_face_landmarks.dat